radius-project/radius/docs/content/contributing/contributing-code/contributing-code-first-commit/first-commit-05-running-tests/index.md

 ---
 type: docs
-title: "Your first commit: running tests"
+title: "Your first commit: Running tests"
 linkTitle: "Running tests"
 description: How to run unit tests on your local machine
 weight: 100